-FORM 33

-Notice of Person's Wish to be Party to Proceedings Section 274, Resource Management Act 1991

-To: The Registrar

-Environment Court

-Christchurch

-I, Denis Shaun Moloney, wish to be party to the following proceeding: ENV-2019-CHC-019

-I am a person who made a submission about the subject matter of the proceeding.
+FORM 33 Notice of Person's Wish to be Party to Proceedings Section 274, Resource Management Act 1991 To: The Registrar Environment Court Christchurch I, Denis Shaun Moloney, wish to be party to the following proceeding: ENV-2019-CHC-084 I am a person who made a submission about the subject matter of the proceeding.
 I am not a trade competitor for the purposes of section 308C or 308CA of the Resource Management Act 1991.

-I am interested in all of the proceeding.

-I am interested in the following particular issue:
+I am interested in part of the proceedings.
+The part of the proceedings I am interested in is the appeal to Planning Maps 26, 29 and 13d as they relate to the zoning of Mooney Road I am interested in the following particular issue: